spencer-shadley/completed-class/full-stack-ground/README.md

 - Activities removed, added and rewritten

-  - I found literally thousands of errors and bugs which are now fixed
+  - I (Spencer) found thousands of errors and bugs which are now fixed

   - Some activites did not seem useful and detracted from the learnings so I removed a few of them.
-For example, the CSS `float` property.
+For example, the CSS `float` property was removed.

   - There were some holes and gaps that I did not think were covered so I added more activites.
 Notable additions: